The V.I.P.s (film): Script

 According to a biography of Rattigan, the idea of the film originated with the writer's experience of a flight delay due to fog at London Airport; and one of the story lines is drawn from the true story of actress Vivien Leigh's attempt to leave her husband, actor Laurence Olivier, for the actor Peter Finch, but Leigh got trapped in the VIP lounge at Heathrow due to fog.

 Casting

 Asquith intended for Sophia Loren to play Taylor's role, remembering the box-office success of The Millionairess (1960) he did with Loren in the main role.
 However, Taylor, scared by the appeal Loren had for Burton, persuaded Asquith to hire her instead; "Let Sophia stay in Rome", she told him.
+Taylor's fee was $1 million (£357,143).

 This was the first time Australian actor Rod Taylor had played an Australian character on film.
 Terence Rattigan allowed him to Australian-ise some of the dialogue.
 Stringer Davis, Rutherford's husband, appears in a tiny role as a sympathetic hotel waiter in a scene with her.
 Raymond Austin, a stuntman and a friend of Burton, appears in the film as Andros's driver.
 Television personality David Frost portrays a reporter interviewing the VIPs at the airport.